KAYAK HUNTING IN ILLORSUIT

 And so — Illorsuit, looking “pretty dismal” as I tell in Chapter One.

 From September 29th to October 8th I was back in Uummannaq again for what I had hoped would be just two or three days.
 This was about the defective movie camera I’ve mentioned a few times and the totally vain hope that with the help of electrical engineer Herr Gotfrisen it might be possible to fix it.
 We thought we had but as it turned out it was still faulty and everything I ever shot with the wretched thing was totally out of focus and of no use at all.
 I must have thought it would be easier than it was to arrange a ride back to Illorsuit but there wasn’t going to be a boat until October the 8th so I lost a whole ten days on that trip.
-Of course, it did give me lots of time to socialize with Frøken Larsen, Jorgen and Merete, and others, all of whom I knew from the boat trip.
+Of course, it did give me lots of time to socialize with Frøken Larsen, Jorgen, the dentist, and his wife Merete, and others I knew from the boat trip.
 Again the Rasmussens had me stay with them which was very pleasant, I saw a lot of Herr Gotfrisen, of course, and met a number of other people.
 I’ve already mentioned the pleasures of Danish hospitality and I can add here that the Danes kept very comfortable, cozy homes and it was fun and I really enjoyed being their guest.

 Another look at the m.s.
 Tikerak in Uummannaq harbor.
 This shows how the harbor is well sheltered by a small but very nearby island.